vegajustin26/HW-C/README.md

 This was a computational homework assignment for Darien Wood's section of **PHYS3602: Electricity and Magnetism** in Fall 2019 at Northeastern University.
+Students were instructed to model an electrostatics problem and provide a visual output of their calculations.

 Problem:
 ========